kubernetes/sig-release/release-engineering/handbooks/post-rc0-release-tasks.md

 - After completing these tasks, verify that CI jobs are running properly for the new release branch and that the dashboards reflect the new version.

 ---

-TODO use these too https://hackmd.io/@jimangel/BJMUW6z01g TODO delete the parts of the handbook that are for post-rc0 release tasks as now this document is the handbook for that.
-Avoid duplication.